avlcodemonkey/luxbar/README.md

 ```

 # Adding menu items
 The base module includes three menu items.
 You can have more by adding `<li><a href="#">Menu item name</a></li>` to the luxbar-navigation list.
-Adding the classname `active` to the luxbar-item will make it visually selected.
+Adding the classname `luxbar-active` to the luxbar-item will make it visually selected.
 You can have multiple selected items.

 # Dropdown menu
 Adding dropdown menus to your navbar is similar to adding normal items but instead you should use a nested element like this: